DaviParma/DaviParma/README.md

 # 💫 About Me:
-🔭 At the moment, I am working as a full stack developer.<br>👯 Looking to collaborate on projects related to website development.<br>🌱 Currently learning new technologies for full stack development.<br>💬 Ask me about website development or any other topic.<br>⚡ Fun fact I got a perfect score during a work internship.
+🔭 At the moment, I am working as a full stack developer.<br>👯 Looking to collaborate on projects related to website development.<br>🌱 Currently, I am dedicating my time to learning and improving my skills in full stack development.<br>💬 Ask me about website development or any other topic.<br>⚡ Fun fact I got a perfect score during a work internship.

 ## 🌐 Socials: